What Comes After Medical School Graduation

 - Focused Training: Each residency program provides specialized training in a specific area of medicine.

-- Professional Enhancement: You will further develop your critical thinking skills, professional abilities, and empathetic communication style with patients, families, and colleagues.
+- Professional Enhancement: You will further develop your critical thinking skills, professional abilities and empathetic communication style with patients, families, and colleagues.

 - Board Certification Training: Residency prepares you to pass the board certification exams necessary to become a practicing physician in your specialty of choice.